magddzi881/ProfileApp/README.md

 2. Configure environment variables:

-- Create a `.env` file with the following (or change the `profile-app-be/env-file-template.txt` file):
+- Create a `.env` file with the following (or change the name of `profile-app-be/env-file-template.txt` file):

 ```env
 AUTH0_DOMAIN=YOUR_AUTH0_DOMAIN